tpernatsch/foamForNuclearTPernatsch/Tools/serpentToFoam/SerpentToFoamXS/README.md

 (`serpentFile_res.m`) must be given using an absolute path only in the `userInputFile`.

-The user can generate a default `userInputFile.in` by direclty clicking on "Save".
+The user can generate a default `userInputFile.in` by directly clicking on "Save".
 The user can edit the `userInputFile` using the GUI view and then click `Save` to keep a copy of the input.
 A copy is always made when the user press